e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
-Additionally, tiny parts of these magnets have the potential to complicate diagnosis after entering the body.
+• Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+Additionally, miniscule components of these products have the potential to complicate diagnosis when they are in the body.

 Caution with Neodymium Magnets